Janlearns/Janlearns/README.md

          style="width:800px; border-radius:50px; display:block; margin:auto;">
   </a>
 </p>
-<p align="left>🌀 It's called **NPC Maze Solver** — a fun AI project where an NPC tries to escape a maze by finding the smartest route.
+<p align="left">🌀 It's called **NPC Maze Solver** — a fun AI project where an NPC tries to escape a maze by finding the smartest route.
 It explores, keeps track of different paths, and learns which one is the most efficient.

 👉 For the full details, check it out on my repositories!</p>